Rochelle School of the Arts Handbook

 - Outerwear worn during the school day must be solid black, grey or navy blue.

-- Black, blue or grey outwear with attached hoods is permitted but hoods may not be worn during the school day.
+- Outerwear with an attached hood is allowed, but hoods may not be worn during the school day, inside the building.

 - The School Messenger and/or Remind notification systems will be used to notify parents of cold-weather jeans days.